BigCatSoftware/redemption-arc/readme.md

 ### *From "we'll keep your resume on file" to "when can you start?"*

-> **Mission:** Deep-dive into algorithm patterns and SQL fundamentals to land a software engineering role ASAP.
+> **Mission:** Deep-dive into algorithm patterns, SQL fundamentals, and ship a full-stack Spring Boot project to land a software engineering role by end of January.
 This is the training montage.
 The dramatic music is playing.
 The interviewer doesn't stand a chance.

 **Start Date:** Week of December 9, 2024
+**MVP Deadline:** December 31, 2024 — Project on resume, deployed, ready to demo
 **Daily Commitment:** 3-4 hours focused work
 **Philosophy:** Depth over breadth.
-Master each pattern before moving on.
+Ship fast.
+Iterate in January.
-**Vibe:** Rocky running up the steps, but the steps are LeetCode problems and the meat punching is PostgreSQL.
+**Vibe:** Rocky running up the steps, but the steps are LeetCode problems and the meat punching is Spring Boot controllers.
 **Language:** Java ☕ — Because we're going full enterprise-ready for this redemption arc.

 ---